timopattikawa/AkuPeta/README.md

 # AkuPeta
-Program for AI and OOP course final assigment
+Final Project for AI and OOP course final assigment

 Description:
   This program using java 11. the program will help you